waku-org/specs/standards/application/privatev1.md

 This document makes use of the shared terminology defined in the [CHAT-DEFINITIONS](https://github.com/waku-org/specs/blob/jazzz/chatdefs/informational/chatdefs.md) specification.

 The terms include:
+- Application
+- Content
+- Participant
+- Payload
 - Recipient
 - Sender
-- Payload
-- Content
-- Participant
-- Application

 ## Architecture

 This conversation type assumes there is some service or application which wishes to generate and receive encrypted content.
 It also assumes that some other component will be responsible for delivering the generated payloads.
-How messages are sent are to be determined by implementors.

 ```mermaid
 flowchart LR